marcobuontempo/songify-mood/README.md

 ## About
 - Songify Mood is a full-stack MERN application
+- The user experience is simple and intuitive - this is possible due to the backend's design to allow for a consistent and up-to-date data
 - Users are prompted to select 3 GIF images based on their mood
 - Once selected, a predefined song is suggested to the user based on those selections
 - GIFs and song suggestions are updated daily at 12am AEST